Interfacial Cavitation with Surface Tension: New Insights into Failure of Particle Reinforced Polymers: Problem setting and assumptions

 To compare our results with the classical relationship for bulk cavitation in presence of surface tension \eqref{eq:neo-p}, we restrict our attention to materials that are well modeled as incompressible neo-Hookean solids.
 An important consequence of incompressibility is that the deformation field, and thus the critical threshold for cavitation, are identical if the load is applied as a remote tension, or as an internal pressure \citep{henzel2022reciprocal}; both of which have practical significance.
 The former, is more directly relevant to this work and corresponds to the load bearing capabilities of materials that may be prone to failure from randomly distributed pre-existing defects within them, while the latter corresponds to internal growth, as seen for example due to formation of biofilm \citep{borja2024onwards,nijjer2023biofilms}, is essential for evaluation of adhesion properties \citep{wahdat2022pressurized,yamaguchi2018simple}, and can emerge due to phase separation \citep{kothari2023crucial}.

-We note that while the study by \cite{gent1984failure} considers cavities that form near rigid spherical inclusions and even identifies a clear influence of the inclusion size on the experimental results, in this study we limit our analysis to flat substrates.
-As such, we restrict our analysis to defects that are small compared to the bead, so that the local curvature does not influence the cavitation threshold.
-We can write this restriction as $d/D\ll 1$, where $D$ represents the diameter of the bead.
+We note that while the study by \cite{gent1984failure} considers cavities that form near rigid spherical inclusions and even identifies a clear influence of the inclusion size on the experimental results {for experiments with single beads}, in this study we limit our analysis to flat substrates.
+As such, we restrict our analysis to defects that are small compared to the bead {and to the dimensions of the specimen}, so that the local curvature {and the layer thickness, do} not influence the cavitation threshold\footnote{ {Note that finite thickness of the sample, or the presence of a second bead at a finite distance, can influence the stress distribution and thus the failure response and its location \citep{guo2023crack,poulain2017damage}.}}.
+We can write the former restriction as $d/D\ll 1$, where $D$ represents the diameter of the bead.
 With initial defect sizes below the optical limit, i.e. $d<1\mu$m, and reported bead sizes in the range $60 \mu$m$\leq D\leq5000\mu$m, for the work of \cite{gent1984failure}, we have $d/D \sim 10^{-3}$, consistent with our assumption.
 In the next sections, we will further examine the consequence of this assumption and will provide an alternative explanation for the apparent role of the bead size.
+Most importantly, this allows us to focus on the local stability criteria.
+Whereas, if the stress field is non-unifurm prior to failure, the analysis becomes more complex.